Long Branch’s Almost President

 Long Branch can’t claim that a native was ever President of the United States of America.
 Plenty of presidential visits, for sure; but never one born here.
 Close though.

 Garret Augustus Hobart — born in Long Branch on a farm — was Vice President of the United States under President William McKinley, serving from 1897 until his death in 1899.
-Students of history know that Hobart was replaced as VP on the 1900 Republican ticket by Theodore Roosevelt who went on to become the nation’s Chief Executive (indeed, a great one) when McKinley was assassinated in September 1901.
+Students of history know that Hobart was replaced as VP on the 1900 Republican ticket by Theodore Roosevelt who went on to become the nation’s Chief Executive (and of Mount Rushmore quality) when President McKinley was assassinated in September 1901.

 There’s little doubt that had Hobart survived he would have remained on the Republican ticket in 1900 for a second term (McKinley greatly respected and trusted him, calling him the “Assistant President”) and would have become the President after McKinley’s death.

-A Rutgers College graduate and self-taught lawyer, Hobart was a powerfully-connected New Jersey politician and banker.
-He rose quickly in the ranks of Garden State politics — serving as Speaker of the NJ State Assembly and President of the NJ State Senate.
-He was chairman of the state Republican Party when he was nominated for Vice President in St. Louis in June 1896.
+A Rutgers College graduate and self-taught lawyer, Hobart rose to become a powerfully-connected New Jersey banker and politician.
+He ascended quickly in the ranks of Garden State politics — serving as Speaker of the NJ State Assembly and President of the NJ State Senate.
+He was chairman of the state Republican Party when he was nominated for US Vice President in St. Louis in June 1896.

 “I’m a businessman; I engage in politics for recreation.”